hyegen/StudentApiDemo/README.md

-Fetching data project from Mssql with Rest Service.
+Fetching data project from Mssql with Rest API.